aiidateam/aiida-core/docs/source/howto/workflows.rst

         self.out('is_even', result_is_even)

 This works fine if we want to pass a single output to the parent work chain, but once again becomes tedious and error-prone when passing multiple outputs.
-Instead we can use the :meth:`~aiida.engine.processes.process.Process.exposed_inputs` method in combination with the :meth:`~aiida.engine.processes.process.Process.out_many` method:
+Instead we can use the :meth:`~aiida.engine.processes.process.Process.exposed_outputs` method in combination with the :meth:`~aiida.engine.processes.process.Process.out_many` method:

 .. code-block:: python